tz3/goforge/README.md

 go install github.com/tz3/goforge@latest
 ```

 Ensure that the binary is in your $GOPATH.
-If it is not, you may need to add it manually.
+If it is not, ,you may need to add it manually.

 ### Running the application